balasinfo/Solutions2Implement/challenge_s3_size.md

 Your challenge, is to develop an AWS S3 storage analysis tool.
 <br/>
 Specifications<br/>
-The tool is a shell command (could be either Windows, Mac or Linux) that returns informations over all S3 buckets in an Amazon<br/> account.<br/>
+The tool is a shell command (could be either Windows, Mac or Linux) that returns informations over all S3 buckets in an Amazon account.<br/>
 <br/>
 The tool must returns the following informations:<br/>
 Bucket name<br/>